 Conclusion

-- 20m or less from the main home
+• Be 20m or less from the main home.

-Other Councils’ will allow you to build a granny flat up to 90sqm without lodging a DA.
-In other areas, if you wish to build a granny flat larger than 80sqm you can try speaking with your local Council and submitting a DA.
+Some Councils’ will allow you to build a granny flat up to 90sqm without lodging a DA.
+In other areas, if you wish to build a granny flat that is larger than 80sqm, you can try speaking with your local Council and submitting a DA.

 You may be surprised where lodging a DA will get you.
 Please do not let the regulations surrounding building a granny flat deter you.